pombredanne/https-github.com-z88dk-z88dk.wiki-/Classic-GenericConsole.md

 The classic library supports multiple target machines and each target may have its own idiosyncratic method of controlling print position and other limitations such as reserving areas of the screen for status lines etc

+To simplify cross-platform porting, classic provides the following terminal emulation libraries:

+* ANSI/VT100
+* VT52/ZX (The generic console)

+Both terminal libraries are hooked up to the functions and macros in `<conio.h>` allowing easy setting of colours, print locations without having to worry about writing escape codes by hand.

-To simplify cross-platform porting, classic provides a ANSI/VT100 emulation library that understands standard control sequences that will also work on Linux, Mac, or even Windows consoles.
-For the highest degree of portability using the ANSI driver is recommended.
+Both terminal emulators have different advantages, the ANSI/VT100 terminal understands control sequences that will also work on Linux, Mac, or even Windows consoles.

 In general, the ANSI driver will prefer using a graphics mode which may well be slow, additionally the ANSI/VT100 driver is a large chunk of code, adding into the project may well increase the size of your project by around 2-3K.

-As a smaller (around 400 bytes) alternative, the classic library provides a generic console driver which allows classic applications to use the same control codes across targets without the overhead of the ANSI/VT100 library.

-For certain platforms where native print positioning is not trivially available (for example trs80, Sprinter, Nascom, Z1013), it is enabled by default providing richer functionality than was previously available.

-The driver is based on the implementation for the ZX Spectrum, and hence has the control codes detailed in the next section.
+On the other hand, the VT52/gencon terminal is a smaller alternative, and allows both text and hires graphics screen modes to be used to display text and, where possible UDGs.

 ##  Control codes

-The generic console supports the following control codes:
+The generic console supports both ZX style and an extended VT52 control set.

+### ZX Control codes

 ```
 4,x       - Disable (0) or enable (1) vertical scrolling